Urban street art at the Hotel Capannelle Appia Antica

-Mobility is the work of art commissioned by the new Hotel chain Reginal Hotels, whose Hotels are about to become unique places of inspiration through a transformation process infused with the spirit of our times.
-Reginal Hotels is in fact the first company who commissions a monumental work of art that includes their entire structures.
-Andrew Pisacane, a US urban street artist, considered a real master of American street art painting, realized the work of art on the surface of Hotel Capannelle.
+Mobility is the work of art commissioned by the new Hotel chain Roman Hotels, whose Hotels are about to become unique places of inspiration through a transformation process infused with the spirit of our times.
+Roman Hotels is in fact the first company who commissions a monumental work of art that includes their entire structures.
+Andrew Pisacane, a US urban street artist, considered a real master of American street art painting, realized the work of art on the surface of Hotel Capannelle Appia Antica.
 The artist, aka Gaia, was described by the magazine Forbes “one of the most influent American artists of our age”.

 The character everyone recognizes in the great fresco painted on the main façade of the Hotel was crucified on the Ancient Appian Way and is considered a symbol for the fight for freedom.